******* people don’t really like music, they just like the sound it makes ***********

 These two quotes are a very good starting point for this discussion about atonal, arrhythmic, non-melodic, and other deliberately ugly music with which our last hundred years abounds and to which this page is dedicated.
 The first quote is by Thomas Beecham, a famous conductor of the mid-1900s, while the second is by the composer Edgar Varese (1883 – 1965).

-Beecham’s quote – which could easily be the mantra of so many modern classical composers – goes right to the root of the contemporary music dilemma: some modern composers only SEE their music and no longer hear the (horrible) sounds it makes!
+Beecham’s quote – which could easily be the leading defence strategy of so many composers of “ugly” music – goes right to the root of the contemporary music dilemma: some modern composers only see their music and no longer hear the (horrible) sounds it makes!
 In fact, these music scores are often better as works of visual art than of music: their highly elaborate visual forms and structures are both more beautiful and more intelligible graphically (in the score) than aurally.

 Most contemporary classical music is a very strange – and revealing – combination of feeling and thinking.
-The intellectual thinking is extremely complex, highly sophisticated, and beautifully elaborate, with careful attention to the minutest detail (as are so many of these composers: softly-spoken, well dressed, polite, elegant etc.).
+The intellectual thinking is extremely complex, highly sophisticated, and beautifully elaborate, with careful attention to the minutest detail (as are so many of these composers: softly-spoken, well-dressed, polite, elegant etc.).
 But the sounds, and the emotions they represent, are quite the opposite.
 Screams of agony, tortured groans, exhausted tremblings, dying gasps, hysterical frenzies, bipolar outbursts with frequent alternations between ffff’s and pppp’s, catatonic numbness, endless autistic repetitions, mechanical scratchings and scrapings, violent shocks: these are the sounds of psychological and physical disintegration, of bodily evacuations, of a Dante’s inferno-type hospital, lunatic asylum or factory, of depersonalized industrial processes, destruction on an industrial scale, of terror, horror and of insanity.
-A large part of this squeaks-and-squawks repertoire is more deserving of a psychiatric analysis of our society, rather than of a musical analysis, which is why this article is included in the Psychology section.
+A large part of this “squeaks-and-squawks” repertoire is more deserving of a psychiatric analysis of the societies which have produced it, rather than of a musical analysis.
+This is why this article is included in the Psychology section as well as the Musical Language section.

-If modern classical music reflects the world in any meaningful way, then the world has truly gone crazy!
+If modern classical music reflects the world in any meaningful way, then the world has truly gone crazy, anticipating Donald Trump, QAnon and the conspiracy theorists by 100 years!
 In this autistic sound world, there is no beauty, no warmth, no tenderness, no children, and no love.
 What happened in the 20th century to produce in “classical” music such a strange combination of extreme intellectuality mixed with the most primal, infantile, extreme, violent, and ugly sounds (emotions)?
 Is this toxic cocktail a reaction to the horrors of the 20th century or is it just one more of those horrors?
-Certainly, in the case of Penderecki’s soundtrack to the film “The Shining” by Stanley Kubrick and also his composition “Hiroshima” we can be in no doubt that the deliberate ugliness and dissonance of Penderecki’s music is required and justified by the context: his music providing the absolutely perfect portrayal of the horror and terror of the events that are being depicted.
+Certainly, in the case of Penderecki’s soundtrack to the film “The Shining” by Stanley Kubrick and also his composition “Hiroshima” we can be in no doubt that the deliberate ugliness and dissonance of Penderecki’s music is required and justified by the context: his music provides the absolutely perfect portrayal of the horror and terror of the events that are being depicted.

 It is perhaps understandable that most of this ugly “music” started after (and during) the First World War (1914-1918) which, with its 20 million dead and more than 20 million injured undoubtedly must have constituted a cataclysmic trauma and “loss of innocence” after which nothing could be the same again.
 The “Dadaist” movement in the arts also started around this time and its “anti-art” “anti-beauty”, “anti-meaning” “emotional anarchy” characteristics coincide perfectly with the dominant characteristics of much of the classical music produced from this moment on.
 It is not surprising that the 12-tone (dodecaphonic) system of serial music also began at almost the identical moment in history.